Totally-Random-Productions/tropical_fruit_identifier/README.md

 # tropical fruit identifier

-A web application which can recognize photos of Oranges, Lemons, Papayas and Cocoa and collect them for addition to a tropical fruits.
+A web application which can recognize photos of Oranges, Lemons, Papayas and Cocoa and collect them for addition to a tropical fruit dataset.
 It contains three combined parts:
    1. A Yolo image annotation tool
    2. A PyTorch implementation of Yolov3